utkusarioglu/wordpress-react-typescript/API.md

 ### wrt db [options] [command]

-Hierarchical parent for controlling devcontainer for WordPress database.
-The children consist of the following commands:
+Parent for controlling development WordPress database.
+The children consist of the following:

 | Command          | Action                                         |
 | ---------------- | ---------------------------------------------- |